 - Alternating One Down and One Up

-Don’t forget to practice soloing with scales over Jazz Standards in your studies as well as work them with a metronome.
+Don’t forget to practice soloing with scales over standards as well as work them with a metronome.

-It’s easy to get caught up spending all your time with technique, and not leaving time to work soloing in your routine.
+It’s easy to spend all your time with technique, and not leave time to work soloing in your routine.

 But, soloing is a learned skill, just like scales and arpeggios.

-So, practicing soloing will build your ability to apply any technical device to a real-life jam situation.
+So, practicing soloing builds your ability to apply any technical device to a real-life jam situation.

-Lastly, you can mix both scales and arpeggios in your studies to build a well-rounded approach to soloing over Jazz Standards.
+Lastly, mix both scales and arpeggios to build a well-rounded approach to soloing over jazz standards.

-The following variations should be applied to one and two-octave shapes over any Jazz Standard you’re learning in the practice room.
+The following variations should be applied to one and two-octave shapes over any standard.

 - Arpeggio Up and Scale Down